 I am not talking about connecting with people who make you comfortable lying on your bed of nails.
-People who you can easily enroll in your limiting beliefs, thoughts, and stories about why you can’t do, be, or have what you want.
-People that are lying on their own nails and singing their own “Woe is me” song.
+Not those you can easily enroll in your limiting beliefs, thoughts, and stories about why you can’t do, be, or have what you want.
+You don’t need people that are lying on their own nails and singing their own “Woe is me” song.
 No!
-What you need is to connect with difference makers — people who are challenging themselves and will challenge you to grow and encourage the potential in you.
+What you need is to connect with difference makers — people who are challenging themselves and will challenge you to grow to live your purpose in business and life.

 One Degree Shift is that kind of community.
-We are a teaching and learning community where people connect and work together and grow together and as a result go back in the world and make a difference.
-As your coach, I will help you navigate the uncertainty of change as you step into the greatness of your calling and the impact you are here to bring to others.
+We are a teaching and learning community where people connect and grow together and then go back in the world and make a difference.
+As your personal development coach, I will help you navigate the uncertainty of change as you step into the greatness of your calling and the impact you are here to bring to others.

 Playing small doesn’t change the world.
 And, frankly, it is not why you are here!

-Join One Degree Shift.
-All of us need community to live our highest potential.
+Join us!
+All of us need community to live our fullest potential.
 With the encouragement and collaboration of like-minded, supportive friends, you will experience greater confidence, clarity, momentum and flow.
 It really does feel awesome to play on a winning team!